-Specify the value of n as a number of 512-byte pagelets on Alpha or 512-byte pages on VAX.
+Specify the value of n as a number of 512-byte pagelets on Alpha.
 Note that the operating system rounds up this value to the nearest CPU-specific page so that the actual amount of physical memory allowed may be larger than the specified amount on Alpha.